williamphk/UrlShortener/README.md

 - Action: Monitor application performance and errors
 - Tool: Prometheus/Grafana (Choose one)

+# Deployment Plan Document
+This document outlines the deployment plan for our web application.
+It covers the initial deployment strategy, scaling considerations, and update protocols to ensure the efficient and reliable running of the service in production.

+## Environment
+- Platform: Kubernetes
+- Cloud Provider: AWS/Google Cloud/Azure

-## Deployment Plans
+## Deployment Plan
+1. ### Initial Deployment
-- Initial Deployment: Dockerized application will be deployed in a Kubernetes cluster.
+Dockerized application will be deployed in a Kubernetes cluster.
+- Pull the latest Docker image from the artifact storage.
+- Configure Kubernetes deployment YAML with the image and necessary environment variables.
+- Apply the Kubernetes deployment to roll out the application.
+- Validate the deployment by checking pod status and service endpoints.

+2. ### Scaling
-- Scaling: Automated scaling using Kubernetes.
+Automated scaling using Kubernetes Horizontal Pod Autoscaler
+- Monitor CPU and Memory usage metrics via Prometheus.
+- Set up a Horizontal Pod Autoscaler (HPA) to scale pods based on CPU or Memory.
+- Test scaling by simulating increased load and observing the addition or removal of pods.

+3. ### Updates
-- Updates: Zero-downtime deployments to ensure service continuity.
+Zero-downtime deployments to ensure service continuity.
+- Pull the latest Docker image for the update.
+- Update the Kubernetes deployment YAML with the new image.
+- Roll out the update using Kubernetes rolling updates.
+- Monitor the application and rollback if any issues are detected.

+4. ### Monitoring & Logging
+Use cloud-native solutions for real-time monitoring and alerting.
+Prometheus for monitoring and Grafana for visualization.
+Fluentd and Elasticsearch for logging.
+- Set up Prometheus to scrape metrics from the application and Kubernetes nodes.
+- Set up Grafana dashboards to visualize these metrics.
+- Configure Fluentd to aggregate logs from application pods.